sleep360-Team/sleep360/standards.md

 ### Capture design and rationale
 - Commonly captured information includes software elements and affiliated requirements and design data e.g. internal and external interfaces, data structures, implementation and test requirements, unit aggregation data for integration and test cases.
 Rationale typically includes information about major implementation options and enablers.
 Resultant design is controlled in accordance with the strategy
 ### Establish traceability between the detailed design elements, the requirements, and the architectural entities
+- Outcome: h.
+Traceability of the design characteristics to the architectural entities of the system architecture is established.
+- User stories should be connected to requirements and implementation allowing forward and backward traceability
 ### Determine status of the software system and element design
 - Measures for completeness and quality of the design as it progresses
 - Includes periodic assessment of design characteristics in case of evolution of the software system and predicting potential obsolescence of components and technologies like Svelte and those consequences.
 Risk evaluation in this context
 ### Provide key artifacts and information items that have been selected for baselines
+- Outcome: f.
+Design artifacts are developed.
+- Continuous integration ensures all necessary items are continuously added